 It isn't about being first, but getting it right and bringing something to market that changes the game, Brewer emphasizes.

 In the past, Bigfoot has mentioned plans to adopt a monthly subscription model for this closed loop system, which they expect will cost less than combined pump/BG testing/CGM supplies cost today.

 We're happy to hear that the Bigfoot team has been conscious of access and cost considerations since the start, and remain focused to making sure this can get into the hands of people who want it.
-No doubt, a lot will change over the next few years and we are confident Bigfoot will adapt as needed -- whether via subscription business model, or changes in insurance and Medicare coverage.
+No doubt, a lot will change over the next few years and we are confident Bigfoot will adapt as needed -- whether via a bundled-subscription business model (one of the most novel aspects of what Bigfoot's proposing), or changes in insurance and Medicare coverage.

 Certainly, many will be surprised that Bigfoot is dropping the best-in-class Dexcom CGM for a device that's still mostly unknown in the U.S. It's odd to be asked to imagine a world of no calibrations, and to put our faith in a future product that in its first-gen offers comparatively limited data capabilities.

 That's a lot to ask, especially when so many in our D-community are highly impatient and want improved technology NOW.
 See also: #WeAreNotWaiting.

 Many also remember the FreeStyle Navigator CGM that Abbott discontinued in the U.S. back in 2011, but remains on the market internationally; it was seen as the best, better-than-Dexcom at the time and as a botched business move that it didn't succeed here in the States.
 Along with all the test strip recalls and customer service issues at Abbott, the company's D-tech has often been engulfed in storm clouds... but the fact remains, Abbott has some stellar technology.